 Huntley Fall Festival is a four-day annual community event held every September.
 Locals gather to experience the fall activities such as the full carnival, beer garden, and spectacular fireworks display.
 There’s also live entertainment from several bands, hay rides, car and tractor shows, food, and more.

 Oktoberfest is all about beer, brats, and live music.
-Held the last week of September, thousands of visitors gather to celebrate German heritage and sample craft beers in the St. Alphonsus church’s German beer hall.
-Plenty of kid-friendly activities are also available including face painting and playing in an inflatable obstacle course.
+Held the last week of September, thousands of visitors gather to celebrate German heritage and sample craft beers in the St. Alphonsus church's German beer hall.
+Plenty of kid-friendly activities are also available including face painting, storytime, dance parties, and more.

 The Scarecrow Festival is a free fall event and family tradition for over 30 years.
-Adults and kids alike enjoy the family-friendly festivities including scarecrow display contests, fine art demonstrations, children’s crafts, gymnastic performances, and photos with Miss Illinois.
-There’s also a petting zoo, carnival, food, and many other activities for the whole family.
+Adults and kids alike enjoy the family-friendly festivities including scarecrow display contests, fine art demonstrations, children's crafts, gymnastic performances, and photos with Miss Illinois.
+There's also a Baltria vintage auto gallery, carnival, food, and many other activities for the whole family.